Skip to main navigation Skip to main content

 Dailey received her bachelor's degree in business administration from the University of Kentucky and her master's degree in business administration from Morehead State University.
 She is a 2009 graduate of the Commissioner's Executive Leadership Program.

-Kim Potter-Blair began her career with the Department of Corrections in 1998 as a correctional officer at Blackburn Correctional Complex.
-She promoted to classification and treatment officer there before transferring to the Division of Probation and Parole's District 9 in December 1999 as a probation and parole officer.
-After supervising a caseload of offenders for approximately four years, Potter-Blair was then promoted to assistant district supervisor for District 9 in 2003, and to the district supervisor in 2005.
+Potter-Blair began her career with DOC in 1998 as a correctional officer at Blackburn Correctional Complex (BCC).
+She promoted to classification and treatment officer at BCC before transferring to Probation and Parole in District 9 in 1999 as a probation and parole officer.
+Potter-Blair promoted to assistant supervisor in District 9 in 2003, and then to district supervisor in 2005.

-A native of Bowling Green, Potter-Blair graduated from Kentucky State University with a bachelor's degree in criminal justice and a graduate degree in public administration.
+Potter-Blair graduated from Kentucky State University with a bachelor's degree in criminal justice and a graduate degree in public administration, she is also a graduate of the inaugural class of the Commissioner's Executive Leadership Program.
+She is a 2006 recipient of the Commissioner's Award.